britishtea/bonehead/README.md

 def insist(tries = Float::Infinity, *exceptions, &block)
 ```

-Insist lets you execute a block of code.
+Bonehead lets you execute a block of code.
 If no exception was raised it returns
 the return value of the block.
 If an exception was raised, it executes the block
 again.
 If after `tries` times the block still raises an exception, the exception
 is re-raised.